From Typing to Talking

 From speech synthesis to dictation, I explore how evolving AI tools make communication swifter and more natural.
 Dive into my journey through spoken and written digital modes.

 For as long as I’ve been fascinated by the digital realm, the intersection of language and technology has intrigued me.
 The digital world thrives on words—whether spoken or written.
 Yet, speaking predates writing by millennia, shaping human interaction long before the written word took hold.
-This led me to explore how information is structured, especially as we see a resurgence of oral culture with advancements in AI technologies like speech-to-text (StT) and text-to-speech (TtS).
+This led me to explore how information is structured, especially as we see a resurgence of oral culture with advancements in AI technologies like Automatic Speech recognition (ASR/StT) and text-to-speech (TtS).

 In my exploration, I’ve found that while text remains compact, easier to store, and more searchable, spoken language carries nuances—intonation, emotion, and even the subtleties of body language—that text often loses.
 This shift back towards an oral mode of communication, facilitated by AI, intrigued me, especially since it blurs the lines between speaking and writing.